Get Started

 MIRACL Trust Enrolment is a service that provides different enrolment flows for MIRACL Trust.
-It is based on the Pluggable Verification API and has different flows predefined.
+It is based on the Custom User Verification API and has different flows predefined.
 The service is based on a library that has all the capabilities exposed as a Golang package.
 This allows the implementation of any bespoke flow a customer wants.

 MIRACL Trust Enrolment Service can be distributed in many formats and packages.
 For this documentation, the assumption is the service is distributed as a Linux binary.

-Get the service
+# Get the Service

 To get the service write to email@example.com.